skahal/Buildron/README.md

 * Mac: Buildron.App\Mods (the "Mods" should be inside Buildron.app.
 Choose "Show package contents")
 * Linux and Win: "Mods" folder should be in same folder of Buildron executable.

-If you want to load a new mod, just put the mod folder inside the Mods folder.
+If you want to load a new mod, just put the mod folder inside the "Mods" folder.
 If you want to remove a mod, just remove it folder from "Mods" folder

 ### Mods preferences
-When you open Buildron, you can see what are the loaded mods in the left-bottom button "mods", click on it to see the mods list and change each mod preference.
+When you open Buildron, you can see what mods are loaded in the left-bottom button "mods", click on it to see the mods list and change each mod preference.

 ### Building new mods
-If you want to create your own mod to Buildron, see our (Creating a mod tutorial)[docs/creating-a-mod-tutorial.md]
+If you want to create your own mod to Buildron, see our [Creating a mod tutorial](docs/creating-a-mod-tutorial.md).

 ## Roadmap
  - Push Buildron RC to GitHub.